 Just by trying to do these “simple” things, one can gain an appreciation of what footballers do.

 Footballers aren’t known for their intellectual prowess.
-Their intelligence is expressed in a different way: body form, proprioception, spatial awareness and coordination.
+Their intelligence is expressed in a different way: body form, proprioception, spatial awareness, tactical positioning, and coordination.

 It is almost exactly the same kind of intelligence ballet dancers embody.
 Ballet dancers are live sculptures, a celebration of the human form.
 So are footballers.